 I have been making, repairing, customising and servicing all types of stringed instruments for around 31 years but professionally for the past 28 years.
-In that time I have probably repaired/serviced over 16,000 instruments ranging from guitars, basses and double basses... electric and acoustic, mandolins, violins, bazoukis, classical guitars, Welsh harps, cellos, banjos and many more.
+In that time I have probably repaired/serviced many thousands of instruments ranging from guitars, basses and double basses... electric and acoustic, mandolins, violins, bazoukis, classical guitars, banjos and many more.

 The top four instruments that consistently take up the workbench are probably electric guitars, acoustic guitars, electric basses and classical guitars

 For those who have visited me, I am probably well known for my one-to-one customer service, an abundance of unlimited advice.